Buying a house or apartment as a first time buyer

 Where to get a mortgage

-Once you've decided you've saved enough money to get a mortgage, there can be a lot of confusion actually deciding which bankers, brokers and comparison sites are best.
+Once you've decided you've saved enough money to get to the stage of applying for a mortgage, there can be a lot of confusion actually deciding which bankers, brokers and comparison sites are best.

-Going to a bank at first may seem like the straightforward option, however, money can be saved if you are willing to talk to a mortgage broker.
+Going to a bank at first may seem like the obvious option, however, you could save money if you are willing to talk to a mortgage broker.

 From getting a mortgage to moving in